-Spring is always our busiest season.
-Thursday and Friday dates are the most requested days at this time of the year and frequently sell out.
-For smaller crowd sizes in the spring please consider visiting earlier in the week.
+Thursday and Friday dates are the most requested days and frequently sell out.
+For smaller crowd sizes please consider visiting earlier in the week.
 Or consider a visit in the fall or winter – fall is a great time to visit the zoo!

-Explore the Zoo and White River Gardens with your school group to learn more about plants and animals from around the world.
-Exhibits at the Indianapolis Zoo highlight various habitats, including Plains, Deserts, Forests, Oceans and the new Simon Skjodt International Orangutan Center.
-You can also explore a variety of plants in the Hilbert Conservatory and outdoor gardens.
+Explore the Zoo with your school group to learn more about plants and animals from around the world.
+Exhibits at the Indianapolis Zoo highlight various habitats, including Plains, Deserts, Forests, Oceans and the Simon Skjodt International Orangutan Center.

-Enjoy a dolphin presentation, which runs daily at 10:30am and 2pm (additional times may be available on the day of your trip).
-Presentations are included with admission, though tickets are required and are issued first-come, first-served at the admissions windows.
+Enjoy a dolphin presentation, which runs daily at 10:30am and 2:30pm (On busier days additional times may be available.
+Check with the guest services staff when you check in for that day’s availability.)
+Presentations are limited and tickets are issued first-come, first-served at the admissions windows.
+Tickets cannot be reserved in advance.
 The doors open 30 minutes prior to the presentation and will close five minutes before the presentation starts.

-In the Oceans exhibit, your students will have the opportunity to touch smooth dog sharks.
+In the Oceans exhibit, your students will have the opportunity to touch smooth dog sharks and rays.
 Please share these shark petting rules with your students and chaperones prior to your field trip:

-• Touch the sharks on the side only, using two fingers.
+• Touch the sharks and rays on the side only, using two fingers.

 • Do not grab the shark’s fins.